tobiasbriones/blog/mathswe/com/legal/ops/cookies/pr/cookie-consent-client-integration---mathswe-com-2024-04-17/index.md

 into `dev <- mathswe/ui` by [tobiasbriones](https://github.com/tobiasbriones)
 {: .pr-subtitle }

-It integrates the "NotificationToast" component from the UI library to allow the app to show brief update messages.
+It integrates the `NotificationToast` component from the UI library to allow the app to show brief update messages.

 ---